White House cancels tours as a result of budget cuts

 So far, there has been little evidence of a dramatic immediate impact.
 But the White House appears to be taking a proactive approach to trimming in-house spending.

-"Due to staffing reductions resulting from sequestration, we regret to inform you that White House Tours will be cancelled effective Saturday, March 9, 2013, until further notice.
+"Due to staffing reductions resulting from sequestration, we regret to inform you that White House Tours will be canceled effective Saturday, March 9, 2013, until further notice.
 Unfortunately, we will not be able to reschedule affected tours," the White House Visitors Office said in an email on Tuesday.
-(Reporting By Steve Holland; Editing by Karey Van Hall and Stacey Joyce)